mjurincic/deploy-strapi-on-aws/README.md

 # Deploying a Strapi API on AWS (EC2 & RDS & S3)

-> Goal: build a HTTPS-secured Strapi API as Headles CMS for managing content with dev & staging & prod modes
+> Goal: build a HTTPS-secured Strapi API as Headles CMS for managing content with development & staging & prodution enviroments

 Make sure you have already skimmed the [Strapi docs](https://strapi.io/documentation/3.x.x) before you start.